xmonader/info_foundation/docs/blog/airbnb-for-internet-capacity.md

 # AirBnB for Internet Capacity

-## Everyone should be able to deliver capacity to the new neutral internet.
+## Anyone is able to deliver capacity to the ThreeFold Grid.

-**In this article we discuss the general concept of ‘decentralized grid’ and more practical questions of becoming part of it.**
+**In this article, we discuss the general concept of a ‘decentralized grid’.**

-### Decentralization & empowering the edge trend
+### Decentralization

-The Internet decentralized information and changed the world as we know it.
-Now blockchain technology is decentralizing value and could change the world even more.
+In 1989 the internet would change the world as we know it.
+The internet gave us all the power to share information in a decentralized way.
+On its turn, the blockchain now allows us to decentalize value, which could change the world even more.

-The Internet allowed everyone to generate and exchange content freely.
-Companies like Facebook, Google, Twitter and Snapchat made big business out of it.
-And the “sharing economy” is growing during the last 5-10 years due to the simplified information flow and well developed technology, which:
+Companies like Facebook, Google and Amazon made big business out of the internet.
+The “sharing economy” has been growing over the last 5-10 years.
+This thanks to the simplified information flow and well-developed technology, which:

-1. Allows much easier integration of independent players into the sharing economy
+1. Allows much easier integration of independent players into the sharing economy.
-2. Eliminates the need for extensive management and structure of the marketplace operator
+2. Eliminates the need for extensive management and structure of a marketplace operator.

-We are coming to the flat-structure economy, where less managerial levels are needed for the system to function properly.
+We are at the dawn of a flat-structure economy.
+An economy where we need less managerial levels for the system to function in a good way.

-Blockchain technology facilitates this trend.
-Participants can interact on a peer-to-peer basis and form marketplaces and organizations according to pre-agreed, programmed contracts.
+Blockchain technology facilitates this ongoing trend.
+Participants can now interact on a peer-to-peer basis and form marketplaces and organizations according to pre-agreed, programmed contracts.

-### The very core of IT
+### Surprisingly the internet still centralized

-It is surprising that - despite aleady seeing well known examples of decentralized currencies, transportation, lodging and ledgers - we do not yet have decentralized datacenter technology, the very core of the internet as we know it.
+Despite already seeing well-known examples of decentralized currencies, transportation, and ledgers.
+We do not yet have decentralized datacenter technology, the very core of the internet as we know it.

-At the moment, it requires tremendous $ investment and massive scale to compete effectively in the Internet IT capacity market.
-Large companies like Alibaba, Amazon, EMC, Google and Microsoft are dominant.
+To compete in the internet capacity market which is now dominated by big IT companies, one requires massive investments.

-ThreeFold has developed for the last years on distributed datacenter technology.
-One of the benefits of distributed datacenter technology is that it allows small organizations - even individuals - to participate in the Internet IT capacity market.
+Over the last couple of years, ThreeFold developed decentralized datacenter technology.
+One of the benefits of this technology is that it allows anyone to take part in the internet capacity market.

-With the Zero-OS technology, you can jump into the market even if you have a couple of hundred dollars to invest.
+ Anyone that joins the ThreeFold Grid we call a ThreeFold Farmers. to invest.
 All such participants are called ThreeFold Farmers (TFM).

-### How you can join
+### How to become a ThreeFold Farmer

 The process to become a TF Farmer is very straightforward.
-Anyone - whether individual, professional or corporate - can join the TF Grid by buying a Zero Node and downloading the Zero-OS open source software.
-You can even do it with your existing spare hardware.
+Anyone can join the TF Grid by buying or building a Zero Node.

-Now you can operate your micro datacenter and earn money on it, we call this process TF Mining.
+Now you can operate your micro datacenter and earn money with it, we call this process TF Mining.

-Our Zero-Nodes are designed to be “plug and play” with full self driving capability - meaning TF Farmers do not need to have IT experience.
+All Zero-Nodes are “plug and play” with full self-driving capability.
+This means anyone can become a TF farmer, no matter the level of experience.
+Which means anyone can become an ‘Airbnb’ TF Farmer for the new, neutral internet which belongs to us all.

-The Internet Capacity produced by the Zero-Node is automatically registered on the TF Directory which is made public to global purchasers of Internet Capacity.
-There is no need to build a marketing department or promote your micronode.
-As long as the price is reasonable, there will be demand capacity near your location.
+Internet Capacity produced by a Zero-Node is automatically registered on the TF Directory.
+The TF Directory is a public directory for global purchasers of Internet Capacity.
+There is no need to build a marketing department or promote your Zero-Node.

-For convenience, pricing is set by the TF Directory algorithm based on numerous factors including real time local supply and demand, competition, network connection, hardware type and the environment.
-More advanced TF Farmers can set their pricing if desired.
+Pricing is set by the TF Directory's algorithm based on numerous factors including real-time local supply and demand, competition, network connection, hardware type and the environment.
+More advanced TF Farmers can set their own pricing.

-Now you essentially can become an ‘AirBnB’ TF Farmer for the new, neutral internet which belongs to all of us.

- - No more big corporations are controlling the grid and wasting resources..
- - Yes to the new decentralized, neutral and green internet.